jasync-sql/jasync-sql/README.markdown

 You can also use the `ConnectionPool` provided by the driver to simplify working with database connections in your app.
 Check the blog post above for more details and the project's ScalaDocs.

+## Supported Scala/Java types and their destination types on PostgreSQL

 ## Licence

 This project is freely available under the Apache 2 licence, use it at your own risk.